 Why read another Christian blog?
 Frankly, I find it strange that you are even reading this one.
-I trust that you are bored, or maybe you were you drawn here by the name: Faith Pursuing Reason (a modification of “faith seeking understanding”).
+I trust that you are bored or maybe you were you drawn here by the name.
 If so, it may help if I begin to define what I mean.
 If you are not convinced, stick around for future discussions on the nature of faith and its role in the life of a Christian.

 My starting point is faith.
 I became a Christian by faith in Jesus Christ, the Son of the living God.
 Moreover, I believe that God exists as Father, Son, and Holy Spirit.
 Faith is also the ground upon which I build my beliefs about the Bible.
 That is, I believe that the biblical authors were inspired by God to record His revelation to humanity.

 As a young believer, I wanted to find convincing proofs of the essential aspects of the Christian faith.
 It wasn’t long before I dove deep into the study of Christian apologetics.
 The more I studied, the more I became convinced that my faith was built on solid ground.
 However, I was frustrated by the response of my unbelieving friends and colleagues.
 I laid out the proofs, arguments, and reasons for the existence of God, the deity of Christ, and the authenticity of the biblical records.
 Yet, they refused to believe.
 [Skipping over years of study and frustration.]
 I eventually came to realize that my unbelieving friends and I had drastically different starting points.
 Although we had the same evidence, we were evaluating it through different lenses.
 My starting point was faith.
 Therefore, I viewed the evidence as validating my beliefs.
 Their starting point was unbelief, which caused them to interpret the facts differently.

 Our worldviews are worlds apart!